-Although the search process is more complex, the extra time costs are nearly leveled by the discarded operations which are for the Dragon model 43.3% of discarded adaptations and a rate of 26.3% inside the surface movements of vertices only with our setting for $lim{skip}$ and $lim{single}$ .
+Although the search process is more complex, the extra time costs are nearly leveled by the discarded operations which are for the Dragon model 43.3% of discarded adaptations and a rate of 26.3% inside the surface movements of vertices only with our setting for lim{skip} and lim{single} .

-When we used the square distance as the approximation error, the results for both the average distance error as well as the square distance error where worse, than the results of the standard algorithm.
-This is reasonable since most triangles are used up to model tiny but steep curvature (see Fig. 13).
-In addition, triangles tended to clump even for low error half-lifes $\lambda$ .
-For the Happy Buddha model this led too many clump-like artefacts.
-We consider this setting generally impractical.
+When the square distance was used as approximation error, the results for both the average distance error as well as the square distance error were worse than the results of the GCS algorithm.
+The reason is that most triangles are used up to model tiny but steep curvature.
+In addition, triangles tended to clump even for low error half-lifes λ .
+For the Happy Buddha model this led to many clump-like artifacts.
+Due to this results using the square distance error can be generally considered impractical.

-Test Hardware A Dell® Precision M6400 with Intel® QX9300 (2.53GHz) processor with 8GB 1066 MHz DDR3 Dual Channel RAM.
+Test Hardware: A Dell[®] Precision M6400 with Intel[®] QX9300 (2.53GHz) processor with 8GB 1066 MHz DDR3 Dual Channel RAM.